Tower of Hanoi

 With three disks, the puzzle can be solved in seven moves.
 The minimum number of moves required to solve a Tower of Hanoi puzzle is 2^{n} − 1, where n is the number of disks.
+The puzzle game was named after the capital city of today's Vietnam.

 Origins

 The puzzle was invented by the French mathematician Édouard Lucas, first presented in 1883 as a game discovered by "N. Claus (de Siam)" (an anagram of "Lucas d'Amiens"), and later published as a booklet in 1889 and in a posthumously-published volume of Lucas's Récréations mathématiques.
 Accompanying the game was an instruction booklet, describing the game's purported origins in Tonkin, and claiming that according to legend, Brahmins at a temple in Benares have been carrying out the movement of the "Sacred Tower of Brahma", consisting of 64 golden disks, according to the same rules as in the game, and that the completion of the tower would lead to the end of the world.
 Numerous variations on this legend exist, regarding the ancient and mystical nature of the puzzle.

 At a rate of one move per second, the minimum amount of time it would take to complete the 64 disks would be 2^{64} − 1 seconds or 585 billion years, roughly 42 times the estimated current age of the universe.

 There are many variations on this legend.
 For instance, in some back stories, the temple is a monastery, and the priests are monks.
 The temple or monastery may be in various locales including Hanoi, and may be associated with any religion.
 In some versions, other elements are introduced, such as the fact that the tower was created at the beginning of the world, or that the priests or monks may make only one move per day.